YN24601/RAG---AI-Act-Chatting/README.md

 | under-refusals (FN) | 0 | 0 |
 | p95 latency answered / refused (s) | 4.15 / 1.93 | 3.83 / 1.09 |

 Structure-aware chunking wins on **grounding** (faithfulness) and **refusal robustness**, but — contrary to the original hypothesis — **loses on RAGAS context precision/recall**: baseline's larger chunks drag in more surrounding text, which text-attribution metrics reward.
-This is recorded as measured rather than reframed; the reasoning is in [the development log](https://github.com/YN24601/RAG---AI-Act-Chatting/blob/main/docs/DEVELOPMENT.md#day-8-9评测).
+This is recorded as measured rather than reframed.

 ```bash
 python scripts/evaluate.py --strategy all --pause 0.6 --langsmith-upload